 Total passenger journeys on these services increased year on year from 2013 and reached 32.3 million in 2019, before 2020 saw a decline of over 50% to 14.7 million.
-The position recovered somewhat more positively outside of Dublin and Cork in 2021 with a 12.6% increase in patronage, followed with a significant 78.4% increase in 2022, and then mirroring the picture seen nationally in 2023, with total passenger journeys increased by 25.3%, surpassing 2019 levels and reaching a new record of 36.9 million passenger journeys.

-Bus services within the other regional cities accounted for 36.2% of travel outside of Dublin and Cork in 2023, while Intercity rail services carried approximately 34% of these passengers.
-National stage carriage bus services and rural bus services operated under the Local Link brand carried the balance of passenger journeys, with a notable increase of 53.7% from the previous year on Rural Bus services as the Connecting Ireland programme continued to rollout changes.
+The position recovered somewhat more positively outside of Dublin and Cork in 2021 with a 12.6% increase in patronage, and then mirroring the picture seen nationally in 2022 with a 78.4% increase.
+Bus services within the other regional cities accounted for 37.8% of travel outside of Dublin and Cork in 2022, while Intercity rail services carried approximately 33.3% of these passengers.
+National stage carriage bus services and rural bus services operated under the Local Link brand carried the balance of passenger journeys.